eswarak/img-MMS/docs/install-agent.md

 ## Unregister the device

 To continue with rest of the lab, unregister the device.
-In the **ssh** session, you can unregister teh device with the command `hzn unregister -f`.
+In the **ssh** session, you can unregister the device with the command `hzn unregister -f`.
 ```
 hzn unregister -f